TruStlessP/EveCo_Friendly/README.md

 # Tracing Toxicity
-Each product will have a specific ECO Friendlyness rating which will coorelate to the level of which the product can be recycled/re-used
+Each product will have a specific ECO Friendlyness rating which will coorelate to the level of which the product can be recycled/re-used and also gives proportions of the product that are or are-not biodegradeable.

 | WasteType | Rating Symbol | Toxicity | Rating Symbol |
 | -------------:|:-------------:| -------------:|:-------------:|